 What rights do counter-protesters have?

 Counter-protesters have all the same rights as protesters.
 Counter-protestors have every right to present and voice their difference of opinion; however, they are not allowed to physically disrupt the event they are protesting or destroy the property of the protesters.
-Our criminal code does not change just because you are exercising your first amendment right to free speech.
+Missouri’s protesting laws do not change just because you are exercising your first amendment right to free speech.
 You will and can still be held civilly or criminally liable for acts of physical violence.

-What should you do if you are stopped by the police?
+What should you do if you are stopped by the police while protesting?

 When can a police officer give an order to disperse?